Epwin Group Executes Share Buyback Plan

 Epwin Group plc (GB:EPWN) has released an update.

-Epwin Group Plc, a leading UK manufacturer of building products, has announced the successful buyback of 40,000 of its ordinary shares at a price of 89.50 pence per share, with the intent to cancel these shares to reduce the issued share capital.
-Following the cancellation, the total voting rights in the company will stand at 141,873,158.
-The buyback was executed under the company’s share repurchase programme which had been previously announced and extended.
+Epwin Group Plc, a leading UK manufacturer of energy-efficient building products, has announced the repurchase and subsequent cancellation of 40,000 of its ordinary shares at a price of 89.50 pence each.
+This buyback, executed through Shore Capital, is part of the share repurchase program previously announced and is intended to reduce the total number of voting rights to 141,833,158.
+The move aligns with the company’s strategy to enhance shareholder value and comes as a follow-up to their share repurchase announcement made in late 2023 and extended in April 2024.

 For further insights into GB:EPWN stock, check out TipRanks’ Stock Analysis page.